 Recalling one episode of ED can contribute to future episodes.

-“An erection begins when a touch or thought nudges the brain to send signals of arousal into the nerves of the penis,” explains Dr. Kenneth Roth, MD, a urologist at Northern California Urology.
+“An erection begins when a touch or thought nudges the brain to send signals of arousal into the nerves of the penis,” explains Dr. Kenneth Roth, MD, a urologist at Northern California Urology in Castro Valley, California.
 “Hypnotherapy can address the purely psychological, and can contribute significantly to the treatment of the mixed origins,” he says.

 Dr. Ramin concurs.
 “Whether the problem is physiological or psychological in origin, the psychological aspect is amenable to hypnosis and relaxation techniques.”